w3c/web-locks/README.md

 This comes from developer expectations about file and database processing; if a write is scheduled before a read, the usual expectation is that the read will see the results of the write.
-When this was not enforced by Indexed DB implementations, developers expressed significant confusion.
+When this was not enforced by IndexedDB implementations, developers expressed significant confusion.
 Given demand, we could add an option/mode to allow opting into the more subtle behavior.